How Haptiq Standardizes Operations Across PE Portfolio Companies: The Case for AI-Native Platformization

 Procure-to-pay and shared services throughput

-Procure-to-pay frequently becomes a backlog factory because onboarding and invoice exceptions absorb capacity.
-Platformization helps standardize exception triage, approval thresholds, compliance checks, and evidence capture, improving throughput without sacrificing control.
+Procure-to-pay frequently becomes a backlog factory because onboarding and invoice exceptions absorb capacity without a structured triage layer.
+Haptiq Orion embeds exception classification, approval thresholds, compliance checks, and evidence capture directly into the workflow — improving throughput without sacrificing control, and making the process replicable across every company in the portfolio.

 Service operations and cost-to-serve

-Service operations are a natural portfolio lever because they affect customer retention, SLA performance, and cost-to-serve.
-Platformization improves routing consistency, escalation governance, and cross-functional task coordination, while making service metrics comparable across companies.
+Service operations affect customer retention, SLA performance, and cost-to-serve — and they vary widely across portfolio companies without a shared execution layer.
+Haptiq Orion improves routing consistency, escalation governance, and cross-functional task coordination while making service metrics comparable across portcos so operating partners can benchmark performance and identify which companies are outliers.

 Supply chain exception response